Kaiepi/ra-Gauge/README.md

 method CALL-ME(::?CLASS:_: Block:D $block --> ::?CLASS:D)
 ```

-Produces a lazy sequence of native `int` durations of a call to the given block.
+Produces a new `Gauge` sequence of native `int` durations of a call to the given block.
 As such, the size of a duration is constrained by `$?BITS` and is prone to overflows.
 Measurements of each duration are **not** monotonic, thus leap seconds and hardware errors will skew results.

 poll
 ----